CertiGraph/CertiGraph/CertiGC/mutable_update_design.md

 substantial reproving.
 It is deliberately **not part of the current `mutable_update` task** and must not be mixed into this implementation.

-## Still open
+## Implementation status

-The specification semantics are settled.
-The following are implementation and proof tasks, not remaining design choices:

-- implement the settled capacity condition replacing `info_recordable := True`;
-- implementation of the settled mutator/collector handoff representation and the localized repairs to `verif_resume.v` and `verif_garbage_collect.v`;
-- implementation of the settled abstract `thread_info` transition currently stubbed by `decr_info_nursery`;
-- implement the graph transition, spatial update lemmas, and conditional preservation theorems;
-- registration of the final funspec and the VST body proof.
+The settled capacity condition, mutator/collector handoff representation, abstract `thread_info` transition, concrete graph transition, spatial update lemmas, conditional preservation theorems, final funspec, and VST body proof have been implemented.
+The collector-premise component lemmas, the `remset_rep` address-preservation rewrite, and the collector-entry closure theorem, including its spec-facing `thread_info` corollary, have also been proved.
+These proofs complete the agreed scope without changing the settled definitions or moving the global invariants into the base funspec.